ziijiecheng/VLM_robustness/README.md

         └── diseased/
 ```

-3. Evaluated VLMs' performance at each artefacts.
+3. Evaluated VLMs' performance in detecting lesions from images with various srtefacts, as outlined in `VLMs_evaluation.ipynb`.